-ISA's definition of "investment" that is subject to sanctions has been consistently interpreted by successive Administrations to include construction of energy pipelines to or through Iran.
-Such pipelines are deemed to help Iran develop its petroleum (oil and natural gas) sector.
-Amendments to ISA in CISADA specifically included in the definition of petroleum resources "products used to construct or maintain pipelines used to transport oil or liquefied natural gas."
-In March 2012, then-Secretary of State Clinton clarified that the Obama Administration interpreted the provision to be applicable from the beginning of pipeline construction.25
+As noted above, ISA's definition of "investment" has been consistently interpreted by successive Administrations to include construction of energy pipelines to or through Iran because pipelines help Iran develop its petroleum (oil and natural gas) sector.
+In March 2012, then-Secretary of State Clinton clarified that the Obama Administration interpreted the provision to be applicable from the beginning of pipeline construction.